-All Rehab projects with potential for energy efficiency improvements will include a full energy audit and participate in the Home Performance with Energy Star (HPwES) program through the City of Columbia's Water and Light Department.
+All Rehab projects with potential for energy efficiency improvements will include a full energy audit and participate in the Enhanced Home Performance with Energy Star (EHPwES) program through the City of Columbia's Water and Light Department.
 For more information on this program, click here.
-Any rebates issued through HPwES for work funded by the owner occupied Rehabilitation Program will be applied directly to any outstanding loan balance.
+Any rebates issued through EHPwES for work funded by the Owner Occupied Rehabilitation Program will be applied directly to any outstanding loan balance.

 There are certain things we cannot do.
 Funds cannot be used for: